 It could also be due to the manner of how he controls his avatar.
 If he's doing it from some sort of monitor or the like, J stepping in front of him would mean that he could no longer see.

 Jin Masato seemingly clashes with the series' Civilian Powers, until you realize that he's a projected avatar.
 His power is that he can't be destroyed and can keep fighting for as long as he needs to...unless something happens to J.

 In keeping with the computer theme for the powers, Jin basically has backups of himself.

 He also has another weakness.
-That being if his avatar is destroyed, Jin will also be harmed in cyberspace.
+That being if his avatar is destroyed or takes serious damage in the real world, Jin will also be harmed in cyberspace.
 It is implied that if he is destroyed enough times, it could potentially kill him.

 Why did Go-Buster-Beet utterly demolish the new Megazord type that Go-Buster-Oh couldn't stand up to?
 The new Megazord type was based off of BC-04 which Jin designed and built himself.
 It only makes sense he'd know how to pilot Go-Buster-Beet skillfully enough to outdo a "knock off" of it.

 In a simlar vein, look at the Gamma-type Megazords: red color scheme, broad blocky shoulders, and a head aerial?
 Same blueprints as Go-BusterAce!

 Some wonder how Enter can make mechanical monsters out of a pizza cutter or fork.
 The simple answer?
 They're simple machines; in this case, variants of the wedge.